Rethinking Explainable Disease Prediction: Synergizing Accuracy and Reliability via Reflective Cognitive Architecture: Related Work

 The quest for explainability in disease prediction is not new, but its definition and relationship with accuracy have changed over time~\citep{sun2024explainableartificialintelligencemedical}.
 Early approaches favored models that were naturally understandable.
 For instance, methods like linear regression~\citep{10.2307/1271436,51791361-8fe2-38d5-959f-ae8d048b490d} and decision trees~\citep{10.1023/A:1010933404324,10.5555/3327757.3327770} were valued for their transparency and provided reasonable performance.
 However, their explanations were limited to statistical outputs, not narrative descriptions, which require significant expert analysis and place a high cognitive load on physicians.

 Subsequently, more complex deep learning models emerged, achieving very high accuracy using Transformer~\citep{hollmann2022tabpfn} or FFN~\citep{gorishniy2023tabr}.
 But most of them were often "black boxes," making their reasoning difficult to understand.
-This shifted the focus to post-hoc explanation techniques.
-However, these can be unfaithful to the model's actual reasoning process.
-The emergence of LLMs offered a path toward generating natural language explanations.
+This shifted the focus to post-hoc explanation techniques, which can be unfaithful to the model's actual reasoning process.
+Concurrently, Neural-Symbolic (NeSy) Networks like LTN\citep{BADREDDINE2022103649} and LNN\citep{riegel2020logical} were explored to integrate logic into neural networks.
+While inherently transparent, they often struggle to generate narrative explanations or automatically discover complex rules from noisy data.

+The emergence of LLMs, particularly those specialized for the medical domain (Medical LLMs)~\citep{dou2025baichuan}, offered a path toward generating natural language explanations.
 Initial efforts used LLMs to interpret statistical outputs or directly analyze tabular data.
 While these methods can produce fluent text, they often suffer from a disconnect from the data's statistics.
 This lack of grounding is a critical weakness, as it frequently leads to a dual failure: the explanations are not only invalid and untrustworthy, but the shallow reasoning process also harms the accuracy of the prediction itself.
-Our work addresses this by creating a direct link between the learning process for accuracy and the generation of explanations, ensuring they are two sides of the same coin.
+Furthermore, an explanation is still insufficient even if it is fluent and statistically grounded; in high-stakes settings like healthcare, it must be demonstrably usable by and useful to human experts \cite{slack2023explaining}.Our work addresses the question by creating a direct link between the learning process for accuracy and the generation of explanations, ensuring they are two sides of the same coin.